Ain Sifni: History

-In the aftermath of the fall of President Saddam Hussein in 2003, the Arab settlers fled Ain Sifni, allowing its former population to return.
+In the aftermath of the fall of President Saddam Hussein in 2003, the Arab settlers fled Ain Sifni, allowing its former Yazidi population to return.
 In January 2005, it was reported that the Kurdistan Democratic Party blocked the delivery of ballot boxes to Ain Sifni, thereby ensuring its population was unable to vote in the Iraqi parliamentary election.
 The Kurdistan Regional Government (KRG) signed a production sharing contract with Hunt Oil Company to extract oil near Ain Sifni in September 2007, despite the town being officially outside the control of the KRG, and has since been declared illegal by the Iraqi government.
 The concession at Ain Sifni is estimated to have reservoirs of 900 million recoverable barrels of oil.

 A priest house and community hall for local Christians was constructed by the Supreme Committee of Christian Affairs by December 2012.
 The town had an estimated population of 11,498 in 2013.
-Most of the town's population of 16,000 people fled during the Islamic State of Iraq and the Levant (ISIL) offensive in August 2014, and under 500 men remained to defend Ain Sifni under the leadership of mayor Mamo al-Bagsri.
-Prior to the ISIL offensive, Ain Sifni was inhabited by 700 families, of which 80% were Yazidi, 10% were Christian, and 10% were Muslim.
+Most of the town's population of 16,000 people fled during the Islamic State (IS) offensive in August 2014, and under 500 men remained to defend Ain Sifni under the leadership of mayor Mamo al-Bagsri.
+Prior to the IS offensive, Ain Sifni was inhabited by 700 families, of which 80% were Yazidi, 10% were Christian, and 10% were Muslim.
 Humanitarian aid was delivered to Ain Sifni by the Assyrian Aid Society in November 2014.
 In October 2017, 560 Assyrians with 140 families inhabited Ain Sifni.

 By June 2018, the population had dropped to 200 families.
 In November 2018, the refugee camp at Ain Sifni, which is inhabited by Yazidi refugees, was flooded by heavy rainfall.
 The town was the residence of the Yazidi Emir Tahseen Said until he went into exile in Germany, where he died, and was buried at Ain Sifni on 5 February 2019.
-Ain Sifni is largely populated by Yazidis, most of whom speak Kurmanji Kurdish.